 Professors at St. Edward’s are treasure troves of knowledge.
 Their insights reach far beyond their classroom teaching.
-Here, five professors draw on their academic expertise to share smart advice for pragmatic problems.
+Here, five professors draw on their academic expertise to share smart advice for solving relatable problems.

 When Associate Professor of Philosophy Jack Musselman asks his students to debate sticky ethical issues, he encourages them to remain respectful.
 Listen carefully.
 Make eye contact.
 Nod in affirmation.
 “You have to affirm the person, even if you disagree with their perspective,” Musselman says.

 Recently, Musselman had to have a difficult discussion with his 92-year- old father.
 The patriarch’s health was failing, and his family felt it was time Dad stopped driving.
 Musselman knew it would be an emotional conversation.
 He had to be respectful in his approach: “My parents are adults.
 You can’t force them to do anything.
 You have to be persuasive."

 Musselman reminded his father that he had raised some terrific kids.
 They were successful.
 They were smart.
 And they could do the driving.
 “I said, ‘It’s time to let them pay you back,’” Musselman recalls. ‘“You’ve done all these things for your kids over the decades to make sure they were safe and cared for.
 Let them return the favor.’”